Selling Data to an Agent with Endogenous Information: Model

-\begin{example} Consider the model of monopoly auction in \citet{mussa1978monopoly}.
-In this example, the agent is a firm selling a product to a consumer with private value for different quality levels of the product.
-The state space $\states = \reals_+$ represents the space of valuations of the consumers.
-The firm has private cost parameter $c$, and the cost for producing the product with quality $q$ is $c\cdot q^2$.\footnote{\citet{yang2020selling} considers a similar setting with linear cost function $c\cdot q$.} Let $F_{\posterior}$ and $f_{\posterior}$ be the cumulative function and density function given posterior belief~$\posterior$.
-Assuming that the distribution $\posterior$ is regular, i.e., the virtual value function $\virtual_{\posterior}(z) = z - \frac{1-F_{\posterior}(z)}{f_{\posterior}(z)}$ is non-decreasing in $z$,\footnote{Note that the assumption on regularity is not essential for this example.
-For any distribution $\posterior$ that is not regular, we can apply the ironing technique in \citet{myerson1981optimal} to show that the valuation of the agent, i.e., the profit of the firm, is still separable by substituting the virtual value with ironed virtual value.} the optimal mechanism of the firm with cost $c$ is to provide the product with quality $q(z) = \frac{\max\{0,\virtual_{\posterior}(z)\}}{2c}$ to the agent with value $z$, and the expected profit of the firm is
+\begin{example} Consider the model of monopoly auction in \citet*{mussa1978monopoly}.
+In this example, the agent is a firm selling a product to a consumer with private values for different quality levels of the product.
+The state space $\states = \reals_+$ represents the space of consumer valuations.
+The firm has private cost parameter~$c$, and the cost of producing a product with quality $q$ is $c\cdot q^2$.\footnote{\citet*{yang2020selling} considers a similar setting with linear cost function $c\cdot q$.} We first provide an informal argument by assuming that the distribution $\posterior$ is regular, i.e., the virtual value function $\virtual_{\posterior}(z) = z - \frac{1-F_{\posterior}(z)}{f_{\posterior}(z)}$ is nondecreasing in~$z$, where $F_{\posterior}$ and $f_{\posterior}$ are the cumulative function and density function given posterior belief~$\posterior$.
+The optimal mechanism of the firm with cost $c$ is to provide the product with quality $q(z) = \frac{\max\{0,\virtual_{\posterior}(z)\}}{2c}$ to the agent with value $z$, and the expected profit of the firm is